Top Virtual Assistant Skills for Businesses and Teams

 E-commerce Support

 E-commerce businesses rely heavily on ecommerce virtual assistant skills.
-These include product listing, inventory management, order tracking, and responding to customer inquiries.
+These include product listing, inventory management, ecommerce inventory forecasting, order tracking, and responding to customer inquiries.

 An e-commerce VA needs to know platforms like Shopify, WooCommerce, or Amazon Seller Central.
 They help online stores run smoothly so business owners can focus on growing sales instead of handling every small task.